-A huge thank you to Chad for taking the time to put this incredible resource together and I hope you enjoy it as much as I did!
+A big thank you to Chad for taking the time to put this together and I hope you enjoy it as much as I did!

 Take it away, Coach…